arangodb/docs/3.9/appendix-deprecated.md

   it is much more useful.

 -- **Replication logger-follow REST API**:
-  The endpoint `/_api/replication/logger-follow` is deprecated in 3.9.
-Clients should use the REST API endpoint `/_api/wal/tail` instead, which is available since ArangoDB 3.3.
+  The endpoint `/_api/replication/logger-follow` is deprecated since 3.9 and may be removed in a future version.
+Client applications should use the REST API endpoint `/_api/wal/tail` instead, which is available since ArangoDB 3.3.

 - **Loading and unloading of collections**:
   The JavaScript functions for explicitly loading and unloading collections,